 TAPA Theatre Arts Team

-Rachel Nadeau, Adjunct Theatre Artist in Residence and Director of Performing-arts Education (DOPE)
+Rachel Nadeau, Adjunct Theatre Artist in Residence & Director of Performing-arts Education (DoPE)

 Rhode Island born and raised, Ms. Nadeau discovered her passion for theater and all of its associated forms while in attendance at the University of Rhode Island.
 Upon completion of her bachelor’s degree of Fine Arts in Theater Studies, she freelanced as a local thespian around the state working with a multitude of theater companies in a variety of production roles ranging from actor to stage manager.
 Among her accomplishments are instructing technical theater courses at URI, running summer theater camps and directing a production of Our Town in her home state.
 Along her journey she has worked with several companies including Academy Players, Courthouse Center for the Arts and the Newport Playhouse.
 She was also a resident stage manager and properties designer at 2nd Story Theater in Warren, Rhode Island.
 She is now excited to be the adjunct theater artist in residence at Trinity Academy for the Performing Arts.